CMPUT301F21T25/AgileSprinters/doc/ReadMe.md

 ![image](https://user-images.githubusercontent.com/65202488/137423055-b713aa3c-6395-4b7e-b08e-2c02accb1888.png)

 ## Storyboard Summary
-In the file "StorySummary.pdf" is a summary of our main frames from our story board (ui_mockup.png) that is made in Figma.
-To view, navigate to AgileSprinters/doc, where the file is.
+In the file "figma read me.pdf" is a summary of our main frames from our story board (ui_mockup.png) that is made in Figma.
+To view, navigate to AgileSprinters/projectpartwo, where the file is.